NAS - Nonindigenous Aquatic Species

 Burr, B.M.
 1980.
 A distributional checklist of the fishes of Kentucky.
 Brimleyana 3:53-84.

 Author: Burr, B.M.

 Article Title:A distributional checklist of the fishes of Kentucky.

 Keywords: Kentucky fishes

 Ctenopharyngodon idella KY - Mississippi River, main channel, lower

-Dorosoma petenense KY - Ohio River, main channel from Louisville to its mouth KY - Cumberland River, lower, main channel KY - Lower Green KY - state non-specific
+Dorosoma petenense KY - Ohio River, main channel from Louisville to its mouth KY - Cumberland River, lower, main channel KY - Lower Green drainage KY - state non-specific

 Esox lucius KY - state non-specific

 Gambusia affinis KY - Licking River KY - Cumberland River, upper, above falls KY - Kentucky River, upper, and Red River